Go to the Nature Institute’s home page

 Colorized scanning electron micrograph of a T lymphocyte

 Figure 15.3.
-Colorized scanning electron micrograph of a T lymphocyte (a kind of immune cell).8
+Colorized scanning electron micrograph of a human T lymphocyte (also called a T cell) from the immune system of a healthy donor).8

 Scanning electron microscopy image of mouse fibroblasts